worktheclock/replit.github.io/teams/creating-projects-assignments.md

 * **Team Repls** are visible and editable to everyone on the Team.
 These are great for collaborative coding exercises such as pair programming challenges and code-alongs.

+*We are phasing out Team Repls beginning on September 1, 2021.
+We are committed to migrating customers to our Teams Pro product free of charge if this decision makes using Replit untenable for you.
+Please [contact us](https://replit.canny.io/teams-for-education/p/team-repls) if you require support or have any questions.*

 ## Creating Team Projects
 From your team dashboard, create a new project.